rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 When we say GitOps, we say _"if it's not in Git, it's NOT REAL"_.
 But how are we going to store our sensitive data like credentials in Git repositories, where many people can access?!
 Sure, Kubernetes provides a way to manage secrets, but the problem is that it stores the sensitive information as a base64 string - anyone can decode the base64 string!
 Therefore, we cannot store `Secret` manifest files openly.
 We use an open-source tool called Sealed Secrets to address this problem.

 Sealed Secrets allows us to _seal_ Kubernetes secrets by using a utility called `kubeseal`.
-The `SealedSecrets` are Kubernetes resources that contain encrypted `Secret` object that only the controller can decrypt.
+The `SealedSecrets` are Kubernetes resources that contain an encrypted `Secret` object that only the controller can decrypt.
 Therefore, a `SealedSecret` is safe to store even in a public repository.

 <p class="warn">
-    ⛷️ <b>NOTE</b> ⛷️ - If you switch to a different Dev Spaces Workspaces environment, please run below commands before going forward.
+    ⛷️ <b>NOTE</b> ⛷️ - If you switch to a different Dev Spaces Workspace environment, please run below commands before going forward.
 </p>

 ```bash